11 June, 2026

 Mirvac Construction

-The next entry in our list of the top construction companies in Australia is Mirvac Construction, a unique property development, leasing, and management company with a reputation for combining sustainable design and architecture with smart business and investment.
-Mirvac has been the recipient of over 800 industry awards since their founding in 1972.
+The next entry in our list of top construction companies in Australia is Mirvac Construction, a unique property development, leasing, and management company with a reputation for combining sustainable design and architecture with smart business and investment.
+Mirvac has been the recipient of over 800 industry awards since its founding in 1972.

 UGL Limited

-Last (but not least) on our list of construction companies in Australia, is also the second subsidiary of CIMIC to catch our attention.
+Last (but not least) on our list of construction companies in Australia, UGL is also the second subsidiary of CIMIC to catch our attention.
 UGL Limited has established a unique specialty within the larger company by focusing on end-to-end engineering services.
 The broad scope of expertise also includes infrastructure commissioning, asset management, and facility upgrades.

 Final Thoughts

-At RIB Software, we have designed a specialized toolkit of solutions tailored to the needs of construction businesses.
-These platforms include 3D takeoff, project management, financial management, procurement, project handover, and much more.
-They are all powered by professional digital construction technologies that have positioned us as leading providers of software solutions for the building industry worldwide.
+RIB Software has designed a specialized toolkit of solutions tailored to the needs of construction businesses, with platforms connecting 3D takeoff, project management, financial management, procurement, project handover, and many other capabilities.
+Powered by professional digital construction technologies, these capabilities have positioned RIB as a leading provider of software solutions for the global building industry.
+RIB’s CostX offers professional takeoff and estimating software with unmatched levels of precision and speed that helps eliminate errors from estimating, and ensures that construction projects are priced accurately for increased profitability and success.

 RIB CostX ▷ The Best Takeoff & Estimating Software